THE ROAD by Cormac McCarthy

 Cormac McCarthy’s BLOOD MERIDIAN is something of an undergraduate exercise.
 It is a Faulknerian pastiche and, above all, hedonistic.
 Hedonism, as far as I’m concerned, is an enemy of art.

+In McCarthy’s THE ROAD, we move away from the hedonism of BLOOD MERIDIAN and toward the austerity of anagogic religiosity.
 We follow a nameless father and son as they wander through a post-American void, a “blastosphere,” to use J.G.
 Ballard’s term.
 (Blastosphere = Not the blastula, but the “implicit shape of the way matter is perturbed by an explosion” (Will Self)).
 They scavenge for food and tools.
 They encounter those who seemingly show their seamiest impulses and who behave in an unseemly manner.

 And yet I suspect that this is less a novel about a post-apocalyptic future than it is one about our atheological present.
 It is a theological allegory about a world from which god is manifestly absent.
 Eine gottesverlassene und gottesvergessene Welt.